sebbacon/respire/views/consultancy.md

 Angela Barrow Advanced Nurse Practitioner Partner, Caritas Group Practice

 > “ Sophie Toor worked with me on my COPD case finding project in Calderdale.
 Sophie undertook consultation work providing training and support to the participating practices and was a key member of the project team.
 Sophie was very enthusiastic and committed to the project; demonstrating extensive knowledge.
 Sophie not only provided support to the clinical teams but also played an important role in the administration of the project.
-Throughout the project Sophie was accessible and always happy to be of assistance.
+Throughout the project Sophie was accessible and always happy to be of assistance."